voker2311/Keylogger-Spyware/README.md

 Keyboard Listener
 It uses a pynput module from python which contains both keyboard and mouse listener which records the strikes.
-This module has nice documentation at https://pythonhosted.org/pynput/keyboard.html.Please checkout this docs before using it.
+This module has nice documentation at https://pythonhosted.org/pynput/keyboard.html.
+Please checkout this doc before using it.

 We can also convert this python file into a executable which can be run on Windows machine in the background.